Gabaldonlab/jloh/README.md

 ![Example](images/example.png)

 In `--assign-blocks` mode, it produces the same output files but repeated twice: once per each parent.
 More information on the `--assign-blocks` mode, and how to use it properly, [can be found here](docs/ASSIGN_BLOCKS.md).

+In `--one-parent` mode, it produces the same output of the default mode.
+However, it will imply that the provided reference genome is from one of the two parental progenitors, and use it to annotate blocks towards the REF or the ALT allele as in the `--assign-blocks` mode.
+The difference from the latter is that only one parental genome is provided.
+The difference from the default mode is that the provided genome is not from the hybrid itself but from one of the parents.

 ### JLOH filter